hansung080/hos/README.md

 $ cd hos
 $ make

-# check if hOS image has been created successfully
+# Check if the `hos.img` file has been created successfully.
 $ ls hos.img
 ```